 This is not an important question for constitutional law from the point of view of rights orientated constitutional theory.This genre of constitutional theory is preoccupied with the regulation of the relationship between the democratic state and the individual, or as Thomas Nagel might say, the reconciliation of the standpoint of the collectivity and the standpoint of the individual.
 In Part 11 below, I argue that the rights oriented framework, does not adequately address questions that arise in a constitutional democracy about how the political process of ‘will formation’ should be structured,and what kinds of political disfunction should be remedied through constitutionalization.
 Rights remain important in this context, but they loose their raison’edet as constitutional concepts that are required to protect fundamental individual interests at risk in the political process.
 Rather, in this context, they have structural or ‘scaffolding’ purposes to undergird and protect the process of democratic decision making.

 In Part 111, I show why constitutional thinking about how the political process itself should be structured requires additional normative framings and different starting points.The normative grounding for this kind of analysis, I suggest is provided by the idea of self government, popular consent and political equality.
-These ideals appear to have lost their centrality in defining the constitutional idea of democracy, although there is textual evidence and historical evidence supporting this reading.
+These ideals appear to have lost their centrality in defining the constitutional idea of democracy, although there is textual and historical evidence supporting this reading.
 This is certainly how Anti colonial liberation movements understood the democratic project.I show why this ideal itself requires ‘rule of law’ constraints which are not the ones which have developed to control administrative discretions.

 What legal constraints is it appropriate for the judiciary, having regard to its institutional competencies and constitutional role to impose on the political process.
 Answers to this question will depend on how the process of ‘will formation’ is understood under our constitution- on a spectrum from ‘realist’ to more ‘idealised’ conceptions.
 Such constitutional understandings are informed by different versions of ‘process theory’ in constitutional law.
 ‘Process theory’ in its various forms has lost much of its interest because it was thought to provide an inadequate account of the case for judicial protection of rights.
 But I argue that a return to process theory is necessary today because it is the process itself and how it should be structured which needs constitutional analysis apart from outcomes which might be considerd unjust because they violate the fundamental rights of individuals.
 So I consider the relationship between judicial review and the political process on different versions of ‘constitutional process theory’ in Parts 1V and Part V.